RainbowMiner/RainbowMiner/README.md

 ## CUSTOM OVERCLOCKING PROFILES

-Recommended for mixed GPU mining rigs.
+Recommended for mining rigs with **more than 6 GPU** or **different GPU**

 ### Introduction

 Each miner/device/algorithm combination can have it's own overclocking values set by RainbowMiner.
-To enable: set "**EnableOCProfiles**" to "**1**" in your config.txt or use the Configuration->Common.
+To enable: set "**EnableOCProfiles**" to "**1**" in your config.txt or use the [C]onfiguration->[C]ommon.

+**!!
+It is important, that you coose a default profile for each GPU device in your devices.config.txt !!**

+You can edit the file directly: put the name of your custom default profile into field "**DefaultOCprofile**" Alternatively, the devices can be changed using [C]onfiguration->[D]evices

 ### First setup overclocking profiles

-Use the Configuration->OC-Profiles to edit and create different profiles.
-Values for PowerLimit, ThermalLimit, MemoryClockBoost and CoreClockBoost can be defined.
+Use [C]onfiguration->[O]C-Profiles to edit, create and delete overclocking profiles.
+Values for PowerLimit (%), ThermalLimit (°C), MemoryClockBoost (MHz), CoreClockBoost (MHz) and LockVoltagePoint (µV) (see hint below) can be defined.
 You may name the profiles like you want.
 Of course you may also edit the ocprofiles.config.txt file directly.

+Hint: LockVoltagePoint can only be set, if EnableOCvoltage is set to 1 in your config.txt (or use [C]onfiguration->[C]ommon to change)

 ### Second, assign profiles to miner-device-algorithms

-The assignment is done, using either the Configuration->Miners or directly edited into the miners.config.txt file.
+The assignment is done, using either [C]onfiguration->[M]iners or directly edited into the miners.config.txt file.
 Find your miner, the device it will use, plus the algorithm and put the profile's name into the field "**OCprofile**"

 ## ADVANCED CONFIGURATION